konkam/ExactWrightFisher.jl/README.md

 The exact algorithm may hang for small time steps, in practice around 0.05.

-However, in this case a very good normal approximation of the transition function is available.
+However, in this case, a very good normal approximation of the transition function is available.

 Functions that use the exact algorithm for large time steps and fall back to the approximation for small time steps are available as: `Wright_Fisher_exact_transition_with_t005_approx`, `Wright_Fisher_exact_trajectory_with_t005_approx`,  `Wright_Fisher_K_dim_transition_with_t005_approx`, `Wright_Fisher_K_dim_trajectory_with_t005_approx`.